-- General Fund - Stabilization Fund Balance (Assigned Fund Balance): The policy requires the Board to maintain a minimum of five percent and a maximum of 10 percent of the operating and debt service budgets for the new fiscal year as a stabilization fund.
+- Stabilization Fund Balance (Assigned Fund Balance): The policy requires the Board to maintain a minimum of five percent and a maximum of 10 percent of the operating and debt service budgets for the new fiscal year as a stabilization fund.
 The five percent is estimated to be the historical minimum cash requirement to provide sufficient cash flow for stable financial operations.
-The Chief Financial Officer (CFO) will propose to the Board a reasonable target amount that is within this range during the budget process.
+The chief financial officer (CFO) will propose to the Board a reasonable target amount that is within this range during the budget process.
 It is the Board's goal that this stabilization fund will not be utilized unless there is an unforeseen financial emergency and a corresponding consensus decision among the Board members. - Stabilization Fund Balance Replenishment: In the event that the stabilization fund decreases below five percent, the CFO will prepare and present to the Board a plan to replenish it.
 If necessary, any surplus that CPS generates will first go toward replenishing the stabilization fund until the minimum five percent goal is achieved and then to the fund balance.
 The Board must approve and adopt a plan to restore these balances to the target levels within a 12-month period.
-If restoration of the stabilization fund cannot be accomplished within such a period without severe hardship, then the CFO or Director of Office of Management and Budget may request that the Board approve an extension of this restoration deadline.
-Because of the financial stress the district is facing, the CFO and Budget Director will request an extension of the deadline for FY18 while they develop a long-term plan to restore the fund balance. - Use of Excess Fund Balance above the Stabilization Fund: When the stabilization fund is adequately established, any excess above the required stabilization funds can be assigned for appropriation in the following budget year for one-time expenditures, or under certain circumstances as outlined below: - When the Board decides to not increase its property tax levy to the maximum allowable under PTELL - To offset a temporary reduction in revenues from local, state, and federal sources - To retire the Board's debt - To fund major legal settlements or liability claims made against the Board - To fund necessary one-time equipment or capital spending required for the Board - To pay for costs related to an unforeseen emergency or natural disaster - To pay for specific education initiatives lasting no more than three years
+If restoration of the stabilization fund cannot be accomplished without severe hardship, then the CFO or director of Office of Budget and Grants Management (OBGM) may request that the Board approve an extension of this restoration deadline. - Use of Excess Fund Balance above the Stabilization Fund: When the stabilization fund is adequately established, any excess above the required stabilization funds can be assigned for appropriation in the following budget year for one-time expenditures, or under certain circumstances as outlined below: - When the Board decides to not increase its property tax levy to the maximum allowable under Property Tax Extension Limitation Law (PTELL) - To offset a temporary reduction in revenues from local, state, and federal sources - To retire the Board's debt - To fund major legal settlements or liability claims made against the Board - To fund necessary one-time equipment or capital spending - To pay for costs related to an unforeseen emergency or natural disaster - To pay for specific education initiatives lasting no more than three years - Workers' Compensation/Tort Fund: The fund balance target for the Workers' Compensation/Tort Fund shall be no less than one percent and no more than two percent of the operating budget.

-- Workers' Compensation/Tort Fund: The fund balance target for the Workers' Compensation/Tort Fund shall be no less than one percent and no more than two percent of the operating budget. - Capital Projects Funds: Fund balance shall equal the unused bond proceeds, revenues, and available fund balances from the previous fiscal year.
+- Capital Projects Funds: Fund balance shall equal the unused bond proceeds, revenues, and available fund balances from the previous fiscal year.
 All spendable fund balance in the Capital Projects Funds will be re-appropriated in the following year for eligible construction and renovation projects. - Debt Service Funds: Funds restricted for debt service are monies held as required by a bond indenture or similar agreement and maintained mostly with escrow agents.
-Assigned funds in the debt service funds represent the Board's efforts to cover risks and shall be sufficient to cover potential risks such as termination, counterparty, and basis points.
 The Treasury Department will determine a proper level of fund balance each year.